microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/unifiedroleeligibilityschedule.md

 Namespace: microsoft.graph

-Represents a schedule for a role eligibility operation and is used to instantiate a [unifiedRoleEligibilityScheduleInstance](unifiedroleeligibilityscheduleinstance.md).
+Represents a schedule for a role eligibility in your tenant and is used to instantiate a [unifiedRoleEligibilityScheduleInstance](unifiedroleeligibilityscheduleinstance.md).

 Inherits from [unifiedRoleScheduleBase](../resources/unifiedroleschedulebase.md).